 During this period, it is important that you follow the rehabilitation plan on the following page.
 Following your rehabilitation plan will help to prevent further injury and help to improve your function.
 Completing the exercises is important to prevent your hand and fingers from becoming stiff.
 It is advisable to take your pain killers as prescribed to enable you to complete your exercises.
 You may use the injured hand for light tasks straight away.
+You may have been given a splint for comfort.
 You should avoid heavy tasks with your injured hand for six weeks.
-The knuckle of your hand, at the site of your injury, may always look different after this injury - this will not affect how you can do things.
+The knuckle of your hand, at the site of your injury, may always look different after this linjury - this will not affect how you can do things.